 Gilly Hanna

 Company member.
-Gilly is a former creative director, now working as a copywriter and devisor-performer.
+Gilly is a former creative director, now working as a storyteller, artist and deviser-performer.